neonlabsorg/neon-evm.docs/docs/architecture/eth_sol_solution.md

 ---
-title: Ethereum & Solana Capabilities in Synergy
+title: Ethereum & Solana in Synergy
 ---

 *This section describes a unique solution that allows Ethereum users to use the key features of Solana and vice versa.*